Celaeno1017/fbkmr/Readme.md

 ```
 ![Predictor-response function](https://github.com/junwei-lu/fbkmr/blob/main/figs/01_hz_plot.png)

-Building upon the previous example, we can similarly visualze the bivarate exposure-response function for two predictors, where all of the other predictors are fixed at a particular percentile.
+Building upon the previous example, we can similarly visualize the bivariate exposure-response function for two predictors, where all of the other predictors are fixed at a particular percentile.

 ```r
 pred.resp.bivar <- PredictorResponseBivar(fit = fitkm, q.fixed = 0.5,n_subset = 5, n.cores = 4)